 What is asthma?

-Asthma is a very common long term lung condition.
-1 in 11 children in the UK have asthma.
+Asthma is a very common long term condition affecting children living in the UK.

 If your child has been diagnosed with asthma this means the small airways that carry air in and out of their lungs are affected.
 Children with asthma have sensitive airways which can become swollen and results in wheeze and cough.

-Watch the video below to learn how asthma affects the lungs.
+The video below shows how asthma affects the lungs.

 What are the symptoms of asthma?